-- worked to end redlining and support fair housing and affordable housing in Des Moines, and our members were “blackballed” by city organizations for doing so
+- Worked to end redlining and support fair housing and affordable housing in Des Moines; our members were “blackballed” by city organizations for doing so.

-- offered a place for the voices lifting up the rights of our marginalized siblings, persons including Rev. Dr. Martin Luther King, Rev. Dr. William Barber, Eleanor Roosevelt, Senator Barak Obama, Madame Lady Chaing Kai-Shek, Jesse Jackson, Sister Helen Prejean
+- Offered a place for the voices lifting up the rights of our marginalized siblings, persons including Rev. Dr. Martin Luther King, Rev. Dr. William Barber, Eleanor Roosevelt, Senator Barak Obama, Madame Lady Chaing Kai-Shek, Jesse Jackson, and Sister Helen Prejean.

-- went on mission trips to El Salvador, Nicaragua and locations in the US
+- Went on mission trips to El Salvador, Nicaragua, and locations around the United States.